 - Have clearly defined objectives for the project.

-- Have a well-defined project budget which is directly related to the proposed activities of the project.
+- Have a clear project budget directly related to the proposed activities of the project.

-- Demonstrate that the individual and/or team members have related experience, technical knowledge, scholarly and/or business community networks, and other appropriate resources (intellectual, social, financial) that will contribute to the success of the proposed project.
+- Demonstrate that the individual and/or team members have related experience, technical knowledge, networks, and other appropriate resources (intellectual, social, financial) that will contribute to the success of the proposed project.

 - Illustrate how the results will be disseminated throughout the larger academy.